Thousands of migrant children test NYC schools system

 "They're coming in from West Africa, South and Central America, so it's not just assuming that Spanish is going to cover everybody.
 It doesn't come close."

 Rita Rodriguez works as a director for the Immigrant Students' Rights Project at Advocates for Children organisation.
-She says even before this influx, the department of education did not have enough bilingual staff and that less than one quarter of students who could have enrolled in transitional bilingual programs were able to do so.
+She says even before this influx, the department of education did not have enough bilingual staff and that less than one quarter of students who could have enrolled in transitional bilingual programmes were able to do so.

 She also worries that there aren't sufficient staff to offer translation services and interpretations for families.